 In my opinion definitely worth it for the thrill and the view!

 There you have it my friends!
 I spent a very enjoyable day.
 Without spending much money touring the best of Portland through the NS streetcar.
-Let me know if you try this route or another public transport route to sightsee Portland.
+Let me know if you try this route or another public transport route to sightsee Portland Oregon.

 Pin it for later…